MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-pacemaker.md

    The way to configure a cluster resource manager depends on the specific Linux distribution.

+   > [!IMPORTANT]
-   Production environments require a fencing agent for high availability.
-The demonstrations in this documentation don't use fencing agents.
-The demonstrations are for testing and validation only.
+   > Production environments require a fencing agent for high availability.
+The examples in this article don't use fencing agents.
+They are for testing and validation only.
+   >

-   A Linux cluster uses fencing to return the cluster to a known state.
+   > A Linux cluster uses fencing to return the cluster to a known state.
 The way to configure fencing depends on the distribution and the environment.
-At this time, fencing isn't available in some cloud environments.
-For more information, see [Support Policies for RHEL High Availability Clusters - Virtualization Platforms](https://access.redhat.com/articles/2912891).
+Currently, fencing isn't available in some cloud environments.

    Fencing is normally implemented at the operating system and is dependent on the environment.
 Find instructions for fencing in the operating system distributor documentation.